 The Sande Society, Sororities, Sex Education And Female Genital Mutilation: Why PSHE Is So Important

 Today is One Billion Rising Day, celebrated in many ways across the world and in the UK marked by a Parliamentary debate about violence against women and girls, and the need for Personal, Social and Health Education (PSHE) curriculum.
-One objective of that debate is to gain agreement from the UK Coalition Government that all children will be given age-appropriate Sex and Relationship Education (SRE), so that they know better how to protect themselves, and also understand which behaviours are acceptable, and which are not….
+One objective of that debate is to gain agreement from the UK Coalition Government that all children will be given age-appropriate Sex and Relationship Education (SRE), so they know how to protect themselves, and also understand which behaviours are acceptable, and which are not….

 As a teenager in the 1960s I was thrilled to gain a scholarship to attend American High School for my Senior (final school-age) year.
 The transition from Birmingham UK to Arizona USA was stark, but everyone did their very best to make me welcome; and thus it was, hardly had I arrived, that I became a member of the most prestigious of my school’s sororities.

 Initially unsure what a ‘sorority’ actually was, it took me a while to understand the significance of the invitation to join one.
 But once I’d grasped the essentials I realised that my luck was really in: the generous and lively girls in that sisterhood treated me as one of their own, and never in the year was I lost for friendship and support.

 Happily, my sororal initiation involved nothing more than the presentation of a badge and consumption (as I recall) of nice cake.
 Later however I learned that some other communities of ‘sisters’ and ‘brothers’ conducted ceremonies of a much less pleasant nature – recalling tales recounted of the grim initiations experienced, especially by boys, when first attending private boarding schools in the UK.
 Heads pushed into unsavoury bathroom fittings are in some accounts just for starters.